MFL 5-on-5 Tournament Rules (Last Updated July 3, 2023)

 Overtime during Championship game:

 A coin toss will determine which team wins the right to choose to (1) take possession of the ball or (2) defend.
 Each team will have the chance to score in a series of four downs from the 1st and goal cone (10 yds).
 If the team scores, they must attempt either a one-point or two-point conversion.
 If the score is still tied after each team has had a try, a second series is played, and so on until a winner is determined.

 Teams play with 5 players on the field.
 Offensive Team – quarterback and 4 receivers/backs (one of those snap the ball to the quarterback) Teams may start a game with 4 players and may not continue with any less than 4 players.
 If a team starts with 4 players, they may add a 5th player anytime during the game as long as a play is not in progress and that player is recognized by the official.
 Substitutions may be made in-between plays and must be recognized by the officials.

 Quarterbacks are not allowed to run the ball.
 The quarterback must receive the ball from a snap.
 All handoffs are done behind the line of scrimmage.
 Reverse handoffs are permitted as long as they take place behind the line of scrimmage.
-Players who receive handoffs are allowed to throw the ball as long as the hand off takes place behind the line of scrimmage.
+Players who receive handoffs are allowed to throw or run the ball as long as the hand off takes place behind the line of scrimmage.

 Ball carriers are allowed to spin but cannot jump forward.
 Players are not allowed to jump over the defense to avoid flag pulling.
 Leaving their feet will result in a dead ball and the ball will be spotted at that point.
 No jumping forward also applies to No Diving forward.

 All players are eligible to receive a pass, including the QB if the ball is handed off.
 A player must have at least one foot inbounds to complete a reception.
 Only one player allowed to be in motion at a time, no forward motion allowed.